How to reset your access token?

 For Cell Ranger ARC analysis, Cloud Analysis provides:

 For more information on these references, including build steps, visit the Cell Ranger references page for Single Cell Gene Expression and Single Cell Immune Profiling data, or the Cell Ranger ARC references page for Single Cell Multiome data.

 Can I use a custom reference?

 Yes, custom references are supported in Cloud Analysis.
-Currently, you must build a reference locally using the Cell Ranger mkref or Cell Ranger mkvdjref (v3.1 or above) pipelines and then upload the output directory to Cloud Analysis.
+Currently, you must build a reference locally using the Cell Ranger mkref 3.1 or later, Cell Ranger mkvdjref 3.1 or later, or Cell Ranger ARC mkref pipelines and then upload the output directory to Cloud Analysis.
 In the future, we plan to expand our features and offer additional methods of adding custom references to your account.

 What are the options for uploading data to 10x Genomics Cloud

 Currently we support two options for uploading your data.
 You can either use the Web Uploader to quickly drag and drop files in your browser, or the Cloud CLI to upload files from the command line (which may be preferable for large numbers of files).